Catherine22/WebServices/README.md

 **Android example**

 Take kyfw.12306.cn for example.
 1. Download the certificate of kyfw.12306.cn and add to assets file.
 2. Add this certificate to trustManager[]
 3. Let "HttpsURLConnection" trust this certificate
 4. Go to [P02_HttpURLConnection] to see more.

+Another example - request to [github APIs]
+1. Add the PEM formatted String of the certificate.
+2. Add this certificate to trustManager[]
+3. Let "HttpsURLConnection" trust this certificate
+4. Go to [P02_HttpURLConnection] to see more.

+Check SSL certificates here : [https://www.ssllabs.com/ssltest/][2]

 ## Download and cache images